spring-projects/spring-data-mongodb/spring-data-mongodb-log4j/README.md

 # MongoDB Log4J Appender

+:warning: Deprecated.
+About to be removed for 2.0.0.RC1.

 This module sets up a Log4J appender that puts logging events in MongoDB.
 It is fully configurable and connects directly to the MongoDB server using the driver.
 It has no dependency on any Spring package.